 In our catchment and school there is a significant level of parental unemployment and parents in low paid/part time work.
-The percentage of children entitled to FSM6 is 58.56% and this figure has risen steadily over a number of years.
+The percentage of children entitled to FSM6 is around 53% and this figure has risen steadily over a number of years.
 Social deprivation factor is in the first IMD Quintile and many of our working parents are in low paid unskilled employment.
-In school the 'dipping' and 'rising' popularity/school effectiveness has meant that cohort sizes vary from 20 to 30 making school organisation challenging.
-The school also has a high mobility rate and this academic year has welcomed 5 new starters other than in Reception intake and has had 2 children relocate and leave the school.
+In school the 'dipping' and 'rising' popularity/school effectiveness has meant that cohort sizes vary from 21 to 34 making school organisation challenging.
+The school also has a high mobility rate and at the beginning of this academic year has welcomed 5 new starters other than in Reception intake and has had 5 children leave the school.
 High rates of mobility are another factor which the school has to deal with when curriculum planning.